intercommit/Weaves/README.md

 Weaves
 ======

-A Tapestry 5.2 component module featuring new components and multiple database support.
+A Tapestry 5.3.x component module featuring new components and adds support for multiple hibernate sessions.

 #### Provided components in this library: ####